QUART-Online: Latency-Free Large Multimodal Language Model for Quadruped Robot Learning: Method

 \subsection{Action Chunk Alignment}

 }

 As shown in Fig~\ref{fig:part1}, to empower the MLLM to generate action, we need to jointly optimize and align the compressed actions with language and images within the semantic space.

 \textbf{Training Phase.} Upon obtaining a trained vector quantization representation, the target output for the large model transitions from the original discrete values, which span from 0 to 256, to the compressed action tokens.
 These tokens, in unison with the codebook and the action decoder, facilitate the inference of the final predicted actions.
 During this phase, the MLLM undergoes fine-tuning, while the action decoder remains fixed.
-Given that the final predicted action is a continuous representation, the loss function utilized for this stage follows the cross-entropy loss function employed in the QUART training process.

-\textbf{Inference Phase.} Employing a precisely aligned and concise action chunk representation, we effectively minimize the inference time, thereby enhancing the smoothness and accuracy of the generated actions.
+Given that the final predicted action is a continuous representation, the loss function utilized for this stage follows the cross-entropy loss function employed in the QUART training process: \textbf{Inference Phase.} Employing a precisely aligned and concise action chunk representation, we effectively minimize the inference time, thereby enhancing the smoothness and accuracy of the generated actions.
 Additionally, by judiciously selecting an appropriate chunk length, we can achieve latent-free control for large quadruped robot models.
 This is accomplished when the action chunk length $l_{ac}$ multiplied by the frequency of MLLM inference $f_m$ matches the frequency of low-level control $f_l$.
-With this well-calibrated chunk length, we can seamlessly implement latency-free control over large quadruped robot models.
+With this well-calibrated chunk length, we can seamlessly implement latency-free control over large quadruped robot models: